percula/planter_docs/content/en/docs/getting-started/frost-dates.md

 ---
 title: "Frost dates"
-description: "How to set your frost dates."
+description: "How to set your frost dates in Planter"
 weight: 4
 url: "getting-started/frost-dates"
 ---